CodecoolGlobal/tech-interview-workbook-csipke19/docs/module_oop.md

 #### What is an object?
 Objects (or instances) are members of a Class, with identity, behavior (method) and state (fields).
 #### What is a constructor?
 The constructor creates the instances from a Class.
-We can have more constructores for a Class, but it depends on the programmer and the usage of the Class.
+We can have more constructors for a Class, but it depends on the programmer and the usage of the Class.
 #### Do we require parameter for constructors?
 We don't have to give parameters to the constructor, unless we want to make the instances more unique.
 #### What is an interface?